deepanshs/csdmpy/docs/source/startFromScratch/A fun example.rst

 instance.

 Next, add a dependent variable.
-Set up a python dictionary corresponding to the dependent variable object and add the dictionary as an argument of the :meth:`~csdmpy.CSDM.add_dependent_variable` method of the `fundata` instance.
+Set up a python dictionary corresponding to the dependent variable object and add this dictionary as an argument of the :meth:`~csdmpy.csdm.CSDM.add_dependent_variable` method of the `fundata` instance.

 .. doctest::